 We settled in, set up our site and relaxed and a few hours later I lit a fire to prepare the brai to cook another gastronomical gourmet delight of bbq sausage with foil wrapped snap peas, green beans and squash with butter.

-Well probably 10 minutes later we see truck lights coming towards our camp along the campsite access road.
+Well probably 10 minutes later truck lights approach our camp along the campsite access road.
 A Safari truck pulls up and four men get out.
-Two are decked out in guide outfits and the other are lodge employees.
+Two are wearing their guide outfits and the other are lodge employees.

 We were sitting beside the fire and when they pulled up we told them they were too late for dinner.

-They proceeded to tell us there was a male and two female lions right in our vicinity so we grabbed our light and walked about 15 metres to the banks of our site, shone our light and there sat a beautiful large male lion.
+They proceeded to tell us there was a male and two female lions right in our vicinity so we grabbed our light and walked about 15 metres to the banks of our site, shone our light and there sat a beautiful large male lion about 25 metres away.

-They then told us the females were probably right behind or near us in the bush so best to keep our eyes open and then proceeded to their truck and off they went.
+They then told us the females were probably right behind or near us in the bush so best to keep our eyes open.
+They then proceeded to their truck and off they went, the truck lights fading into the distance allowing the dark to envelope us once again save for our camp fire.

-It was very dark outside and the area was littered with dry leaves from the enormous shade trees dotted throughout the camp site and any whiff of wind would move the leaves and make it impossible to know if it was the wind or lion disturbing the leaves.
+It was very dark outside and the area was littered with dry leaves from the enormous shade trees dotted throughout the camp site.
+Any whiff of wind would move the leaves and make it impossible to know if it was the wind or lion disturbing the leaves.

-We sat near the fire and listened and to be honest we were a bit apprehensive.
-Then……a loud roar followed by guttural grunting and very close by.
+We sat near the fire and listened.
+We were a bit apprehensive.
+Then……a loud roar followed by guttural grunting.
+And very close by.

 It was getting late, around 8:00 pm (ha ha) so we figured it was probably time to go to bed.
 As we drew our sleeping bags over us another guttural roar but this time further away.
-They had moved on and that was an exciting evening!
+They had moved on.
+That was an exciting evening!

 The next day and evening were uneventful but we did have hippos in the evening feeding very close to our site and on the morning of our departure on the 18th had a great close encounter from a visiting elephant.